graniticio/granitic/doc/tutorial/006-database-read.md

 )
 ```

-### RdbmsClient
+### rdbms.Client

-[RdbmsClient](https://godoc.org/github.com/graniticio/granitic/rdbms#RdbmsClient) is the interface your code uses to execute queries and manage transasctions.
+[rdbms.Client](https://godoc.org/github.com/graniticio/granitic/rdbms#Client) is the interface your code uses to
+execute queries and manage transasctions.
 It is *not* goroutine-safe and should not be shared, which is why
-we use the <code>RdbmsClientManager</code> to create a new instance on every request.
+we use the `rdbms.ClientManager` to create a new instance on every request.

-The methods on [RdbmsClient](https://godoc.org/github.com/graniticio/granitic/rdbms#RdbmsClient) are named to make the intent of your database calls more obvious, in this case the method <code>SelectBindSingleQIDParams</code> tells us:
+The methods on [rdbms.Client](https://godoc.org/github.com/graniticio/granitic/rdbms#Client) are named to make the
+intent of your database calls more obvious, in this case the method `SelectBindSingleQIDParams` tells us:

  * Select - You are executing a SELECT-type SQL query
- * BindSingle - You expect zero or one results and want the result bound into a supplied object (the *ArtistDetail*)
+ * BindSingle - You expect zero or one results and want the result bound into a supplied object (the *artist.Info*)
  * QID - You are supplying the Query ID of a previously templated query to execute
- * Params - You are supplying one or more objects that can be used to inject values into your templated queries (the *ArtistRequest*)
+ * Params - You are supplying one or more objects that can be used to inject values into your templated queries (the *ArtistQuery*)

-There are a number of variations on these methods, including binding multi-row queries into a slice of objects of your choice.
-Refer to the [rdbms GoDoc](https://godoc.org/github.com/graniticio/granitic/rdbms)
+There are a number of variations on these methods, including binding multi-row queries into a slice of objects of your
-for more information.
+choice.
+Refer to the [rdbms GoDoc](https://godoc.org/github.com/graniticio/granitic/rdbms) for more information.

 ## Building a query template

 The [QueryManager](https://godoc.org/github.com/graniticio/granitic/facility/querymanager)
-uses <code>resource/queries</code> as the default location for templates, so create a new file <code>recordstore/resource/queries/artist</code>
+uses `resource/queries` as the default location for templates, so create a new file `resource/queries/artist` in your
-and set the contents to:
+tutorial project and set the contents to:

 ```sql
 ID:ARTIST_BY_ID